verifyica-team/verifyica/ANNOTATIONS.md

 - If the `@Verifyica.ArgumentSupplier` method returns a `null` object, the test class will be ignored/not reported.

-- `Argument.EMTPY` can be used when the argument is not being used
+- `Argument.EMPTY` can be used when the argument is not being used
   - The payload for `Argument.EMPTY` is `null`

 Examples: